Al3xandreD/Al3xandreD/README.md

 ### Hi there 👋

 I am a french engineering student.
 I am currently studying Artificial Intelligence.
-I aim to develop purposeful AI in order to help people in their daily life.
+I aim to develop purposeful AI in the sector of health or defense.
-To my mind AI is a technology with the potential to assist disable people.
-It might not be a magic bullet, but it may be determining for them.
 Empowering people to develop their creativity and push their boundaries is also something I look up to.

 Thanks for coming here😄